 Nearest Station: Temple

-Located just across from Somerset House, the Radio Rooftop bar can be found on the 10th floor of ME London, accessible via a dedicated express lift.
-It’s open throughout the day until 2am (Thursday – Saturday) and serves a Spanish tapas-inspired menu as well as modern cocktails.
-While the architecture is striking enough, the real selling point is Radio Rooftop’s stunning South Bank views: Tower Bridge, the Shard, London Bridge, St. Paul’s Cathedral, Tate Modern, Somerset House, the London Eye and the Houses of Parliament are all visible.
+Located just across the road from Somerset House, the Radio Rooftop bar is a staple on the London rooftop scene.
+Found on the 10th floor of ME London, this swanky joint serves up modern cocktails and Spanish tapas if you need a bite to eat.
+While the architecture is striking enough, the real selling point is the stunning South Bank views: Tower Bridge, the Shard, London Bridge, St. Paul’s Cathedral, Tate Modern, Somerset House, the London Eye and the Houses of Parliament are all visible.

 The Culpeper Roof Garden